 Please note that South Carolina law (FOIA Section 30-4-50) prohibits the obtaining or use of public records for commercial solicitation.

-All requests for information under the Freedom of Information Act (FOIA) must be submitted in writing to Meredith L. Seibert, Coordinator, Human Resources.
+All requests for information under the Freedom of Information Act (FOIA) must be submitted in writing to Meredith L. Seibert, Human Resources Coordinator.
 You may send your request by email or by letter to her attention at Lexington County School District One, P.O.
 Box 1869, Lexington, SC 29071-1869.

 Deadlines — In accordance with the Freedom of Information Act, for current records, the district has 10 business days (excluding weekends and legal public holidays) to determine if the record requested is publicly available under the FOIA.
 Following notification of the determination to the person making the request, or, if a deposit has been requested and has been paid, the district then has 30 calendar days to actually produce the records responding to the FOIA request.

 For records that are more than 24 months old, the district has 20 business days (excluding weekends and legal public holidays) to determine if the information requested is publicly available and 35 calendar days after notifying the requester of its determination or, after a requested deposit has been paid, to actually produce the records.

 All deadlines may be extended by mutual agreement of the requester and the district and this agreement shall not be unreasonably withheld.